 - Discrete – sounds a silly option, but the most successful VPN services for watching the BBC are the low key ones.
 Anything openly advertising their TV watching credentials is likely to come onto the radar of the BBC legal department.
 That normally leads to a service closure so be warned.
 Pick a VPN service which is focused on security, but has fast UK servers too.
 Watching iPlayer with a VPN should be both a secure and transparent experience.

-Of course, it’s difficult to assess these aspects without trying out a VPN service directly which is why you should always test out a trial package with your selected service first.
+Of course, it’s difficult to assess these aspects without trying out a VPN service directly which is why you should always make sure that any service offers a 30 day money back guarantee.
 Not only will this give you a chance to check out the options, client software and support but you can also ensure it works with the BBC and any other channels you wish to access.
 Basically a well configured and set up VPN should allow access to any website as long as it has a server in that country.
-So if you want British sites then UK servers should be your priority, if you want US channels then ensure they have servers in the USA and so on.
+So if you want British sites then servers in the UK should be your priority, if you want US channels then ensure they have servers in the USA and so on.

 Over the last few years it’s definitely got much harder to access the BBC iPlayer as the corporation seeks to restrict access to license holders who are physically in the UK.
 Yet it’s still perfectly possible to watch the BBC and all the other geo-blocked UK TV stations irrespective of your location.
 The reality is that the few which have kept a low profile and been around for a decade or more are still working perfectly.
 The market is unfortunately flooded with many operators who keep disappearing and getting blocked.

 Our recommendation for a reliable BBC live VPN is to use one of the market leaders with servers all across the world.
 Particularly important it has a huge number of UK based servers and the company has extensive experience in supporting users who are trying to bypass geo-blocks particularly from the BBC and US sites.